Do you need professional liability insurance?

 Who should consider professional liability insurance?

-Any tech business that offers expert advice or provides a service to customers would benefit from professional liability insurance, including:
+Any business that offers expert advice or provides a service to customers would benefit from professional liability insurance, including:

 - Computer repair businesses